 Al Zalaam gives Mira a place in his palace, showers her with gifts and attempts to woo her.
 He even promises to ‘cure’ her harnost fate by creating powerful spells.
 But Tyr sows doubt about Al Zalaam’s altruism.
 Who is Mira to trust?
 The wizard who seems only to want to use her, or the King who offers everything her heart desires at no apparent price?

 In a world of demons, immortals, magic and sunshine, Mira will learn that there are more days to live for than just today.
 And, as she races the next full moon to avoid a fate that seems certain, she will learn that her heart and head do not always agree.

 With a non-western-European setting, TAMED includes Persian, Nordic and Balkan influences.
 It would appeal to fans of Alwyn Hamilton’s Rebel of the Sands or Sarah J Maas’s Throne of Glass.
 It is the first book in a planned trilogy.

 White Eyes by H L Petrovic

-Sharah Goodwin, a herder’s wife, never thought she could.
-Until White Eyes come.
-They murder her husband, and drag her screaming from the arms of her four-year-old son.
+Sharah Goodwin, a herder’s wife, never thought she’d have to kill until the White Eyes murdered her husband and took her from her four-year-old son.

-A prisoner far from home, Sharah knows her death is imminent.
-The White Eyes will sacrifice her to the curse that turns eyes white, and grants a year’s immortality.
-Sharah’s only thoughts are of survival, her deepest desire to return home to her child.
-Her only hope lies in murder and in becoming White Eyes herself.
+Kept prisoner, Sharah knows death is imminent.
+The White Eyes will sacrifice her to the curse that turns eyes white and grants a year’s immortality.
+But Sharah will do anything to get home, even if it means murder, and becoming White Eyes herself.